hashicorp/nomad/website/source/guides/spark/customizing.html.md

   be accessible to the driver or executors.

-Using a job template you can override Spark’s default resource utilization, add additional metadata or constraints, set environment variables or add sidecar tasks.
+Using a job template you can override Spark’s default resource utilization, add additional metadata or constraints, set environment variables, add sidecar tasks and utilize the Consul and Vault integration.
 The template does not need to be a complete Nomad job specification, since Spark will add everything necessary to run your the application.
 For example, your template might set `job` metadata, but not contain any task groups, making it an incomplete Nomad job specification but still a valid template to use with Spark.

 To customize the driver task group, include a task group in your template that has a task that contains a `spark.nomad.role` meta value set to `driver`.